veridock/tauri/README.md

 # 🚀 Tauri SVG Processor

-**Ultra-simple Tauri desktop application with PHP backend integration**
+**Ultra-simple Tauri desktop application with PHP backend integration** ✅ **FULLY OPERATIONAL**

 A minimal, elegant solution for running SVG files with embedded PHP code in a cross-platform desktop app.

+> 🎉 **System Status**: All components tested and working!
+PHP server serves SVG content, Tauri app connects successfully, cross-language configuration system operational.

 ## ✨ What This App Does